PROgram52bc/COS380_PorterStemmer/report.md

 But it should exclude `*D` as well, apart from `*L or *S or *Z`

-Words in group (3) turned out to be very rare.
+Words in group (3) are not stemmed, but could be stemmed.
+It turned out to be very rare.
 The only example I observed is `relationship`, which could arguably be stemmed into `relate` or `relation`, but it is also arguable.

 Words in group (4) are words stemmed unnecessarily.
-For example, the word `investigate` is stemmed into `investig`, but in fact it doesn't need to be stemmed.
-This is probably because the algorithm identify

--   Another example is `has`, which is stemmed into `ha`, according to the rule `S=>` in step `1a`.
+-   One typical example is `has`, which is stemmed into `ha`, according to the rule `S=>` in step `1a`.

+-   Another example is `his`, which is stemmed into `hi`, for the same reason as above.

+-                                       There are also debatable cases in this category.
+For example, the word `investigate` is stemmed into `investig`, but it could be argued that it doesn't need to be stemmed.

+## Appendix

 Below is the same list of words labeled with one of the four categories above: